amkokot/alex_kokot/research.md

   </div>

   <div class="item">
-    <h3>Kokot et al. (2025) · The Noisy Laplacian: a threshold phenomenon for non-linear dimension
+    <h3>Kokot, Murad, and Meila (2025) · The Noisy Laplacian: a threshold phenomenon for non-linear dimension
 reduction</h3>
     <p>A study of the effect of noise in common dimension reduction algorithms, and the geometry recoverable in these settings.
 To appear at ICML. <a href="{{ site.baseurl }}/assets/Documents/Noisy_Lap_v4.pdf" target="_blank" rel="noopener">Preprint</a></p>
   </div>